OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 We realised that as we didn't have any user research at all and we'd need to do some legwork to find out more.
 So we put an (ambitious) concept together as [an expression of interest ](https://localdigital.gov.uk/eoi/oxford-city-council/)to put this concept into practice.

-At the time of submission we struggled to find anyone to join us, and thought this would mean the bid would get nowhere
+At the time of submission on 5 October we struggled to find anyone to join us, and thought this would mean the bid would get nowhere.

 ### Invitation to Apply

-but since then we've had 10 other councils collaborate with us in developing the full application.
+On 16 October we were pleasantly surprised to get not one but _two_ emails confirming we'd been invited to make a full application.
+Each was an invitation for a category;

+* **Chatbots, artificial intelligence or robotic process automation** with six other councils
+* **Local government as a platform**, with nine other councils